Work in Progress - Water Quality in Rivers and Lakes

 Focussing particularly on Northern Ireland’s rivers and lakes, we will also examine the impact of land management activities within the agriculture sector on published outcomes, and the departmental oversight of Northern Ireland Water in its management of environmental risks associated with its operational activities.

-We aim to publish this report later in 2022.
+We aim to publish this report in Spring 2023.